ZoqueLabs/website/_drafts/seeking_seeker.md

 Of course: detecting is not enough if we cannot share.
 That is why we organize, classify and standardize information so that it serves sister organizations.
 With previous experience in [Colander](https://pts-project.org/colander-companion/) —free case management software—, we set up the case and leverage features that help us turn data into actionable **intelligence**.
 Additionally, we enable **feeds** to export STIX2 rules that can then be consumed in MVT.

-This writing comes loaded: hacking tools, infrastructure tracking, ephemeral VMs, tunnels, *proxies*, IOCs, Colander, MVT, OpSec and, yes, everything to the gratin!
+This writing comes loaded: hacking tools, infrastructure tracking, ephemeral VMs, tunnels, *proxies*, IOCs, Colander, MVT, OpSec and, yes, everything free!
 So clean your terminals: we are going to get them dirty.
 Come on!

 ## --[ 0x01 Understanding Seeker ]--

 ### 0x01.1 The basics
 [Seeker](https://github.com/thewhiteh4t/seeker) is a tool that you use with browser _APIs_ to extract precise location and other data from the device.
 It was created to perform _geolocation phishing_, that is, tricking a target into sharing their real location through the browser.
 But that's not all, it also collects device metadata such as model, screen resolution, operating system, network and more.
 It does not install anything, it does not exploit vulnerabilities, it does not mess with the operating system.
 Just wait for the victim to enter a link and give the browser permission to share the location.
-With that, Seeker does his job.
+With that, Seeker does its job.

 On a technical level, Seeker builds a web server that serves a personalized page (such as Google Drive, Telegram groups, Whatsapp..).
 That page includes a JavaScript script that asks for location access using the HTML5 Geolocation API.
 When the browser allows it, Seeker captures: